fs090/SAP_AfO_Refresh/README.md

 ### d.
 Holiday File (optional)

 If queries need to be run on a specific working day, this file is necessary to correctly calculate working days (standard working days from Monday to Friday are considered - this can be changed in the EXE source code).
 It must be saved in the local user directory or the folder containing the EXE file for automated refresh.
+> [!IMPORTANT]

-## Pre-requisites
+> ## Pre-requisites
+>
+> - Review and adjust if required inital values and formats in the given code from line 96 onwards

-- Configuration File and EXE must be stored on a local path (Netdrive or own PC).
+> - Configuration File and EXE must be stored on a localy (Netdrive or own PC).
-- Ensure all other Excel files are closed (including not visible ones via Task Manager) and no other automations will run during tool usage.
+> - Ensure all other Excel files are closed (including not visible ones via Task Manager) and no other automations will run during tool usage.
 The tool may also close all other running Excel instances during a refresh.
-- Never click into the command window of the tool, as it can stop code execution.
+> - Never click into the command window of the tool, as it can stop code execution.
 If execution stops, you can continue by pressing Enter.
-- Use clean and working files (No old and unused queries, queries without crosstab, no queries that have been deleted or are test queries.
+> - Use clean and working files (No old and unused queries, queries without crosstab, no queries that have been deleted or are test queries.
 Result size should never exceed the limits).
-- If running the tool via Task Scheduler, follow instructions in section 6b/c for settings and 7b for scheduling a task.
+> - If running the tool via Task Scheduler, follow instructions in section 6b/c for settings and 7b for scheduling a task.

 ## Create Configuration